ReagentX/crabapple/README.md

 Crabapple is a Rust library for reading, inspecting, and extracting data from encrypted iOS backups created by Finder, Apple Devices, or iTunes.

+# ⚠️ Warning ⚠️

+This library is currently in an alpha state and should not be used in production code.

 ## Features

 - Load and parse the backup's `Manifest.plist` to obtain metadata, device info, and encryption parameters